 Get this on: Amazon

 Unclog Your Pores : Obagi CLENZIderm’s Daily Care salicylic acid face Cleanser is a lightweight, foaming cleanser face wash that will help unclog your pores and wash away dead skin and impurities. leaving you with a clearer, more refreshed complexion.
 Cooling menthol leaves skin feeling refreshed.

 Ingredients to look for in a face wash as an African American:

 There are some general tips to follow to get the best results and ideal ingredients:

-Lactic acid is a great choice for African American skin because it helps to gently exfoliate and brighten dull, discolored skin.
+Lactic acid is a great choice for African-American skin because it helps to exfoliate and brighten dull, discolored skin gently.
 It can also help to reduce breakouts, acne, dark spots, and even out skin tone.
 Look for products that have at least 2-3% lactic acid.

 Glycerin is a great hydrating ingredient for African American skin because it helps retain moisture and keeps skin soft and supple.
 It also helps to reduce the appearance of dryness and flakiness while preventing irritation and inflammation.